jarlehansen/springfox-loader/README.md

 * Annotation-based configuration
 * Support for standard Spring application-configuration in properties/yml files
 * Support for using Spring placeholder values `${...}`  in the configuration
-* Easy to extend by using the Springfox classes
+* Easy to extend by using the standard Springfox classes

 ## Installation